Happiness (1935 film)

 Happiness (Счастье) is a 1935 silent satirical slapstick (or rather lubok) comedy set in the Russian Empire before the October Revolution and in the Soviet Union at the time of the collectivization.
 Medvedkin's original title was The Snatchers or The Possessors (Стяжатели).

 The original print featured an experimental color sequence illustrating a poor peasant's dreams of becoming a king.
 It was the first color production of the Mosfilm studio.
 According to Medvedkin, "At that time the peasant could not dream of anything multicoloured of beautiful.
 His dream was limited, and in that the technology helped".
 The sequence was discarded on account of its poor technical quality and is apparently lost.

 Unnoticed on its release, Happiness became well known in the 1960s among film scholars.
 It was especially championed by Chris Marker who included some excerpts from Happiness in his 1992 documentary The Last Bolshevik.

+Plot

+After the death of the grandfather, who died after witnessing their wealthy neighbor Foka feasting, and subsequently being caught trying to steal from him, farmer Chmyr is sent away by his wife, Anna, to seek his fortune.

+A priest and a nun find a wallet full of money on a bridge, which a merchant had dropped on his way back from the fair.
+They both fight over the find.
+Chmyr, who arrives, secretly takes the money without the brawlers noticing him.

+With the money, Chmyr buys a spotted horse that eats the straw off his roof.
+When it's time to harness it for plowing, the horse collapses.
+When Anna harnesses herself to the plow instead, she too collapses.
+Neighbor Foka accuses Chmyr of being a slave driver.
+But when it's time to bring in the harvest, the priest, the nun, gendarmes, and officers arrive to collect their tithe.
+Khmyr's harvest is carted away from the farm in full wagons.
+When two thieves sneak onto the farm that night to break into the chests secured with heavy locks, there's nothing left to steal.
+Out of pity, they give Khmyr, who arrives on the scene, a ruble and ten kopeks.

+In despair, Khmyr decides to die.
+He's already begun to build himself a coffin when the priest and the policeman reprimand him.
+If the farmer dies, they say, who will feed Russia?
+Hussars and officers then occupy the farm, and soldiers seize Khmyr and arrest him.
+Anna, who tries to free him, is pushed away.